Strilanc/Strilanc.github.io/_posts/2026-06-01-french-have-the-circuits.md

 Congrats again to André.
 Oh, and since I haven't yet mentioned it here on the blog, congrats to Keegan Ryan for [finding (now fixed) bugs in our public ZKP code that made it possible to accept invalid circuits](https://blog.trailofbits.com/2026/04/17/we-beat-googles-zero-knowledge-proof-of-quantum-cryptanalysis/).

+(Edited June 2: rewrote the introduction to be clearer)